Joseph and Vera Zilber Family Foundation

 Foundation-Specific Priorities

 Trust-based relationships are paramount: The foundation explicitly states it "believes funder-grantee relationships are stronger when they are built on the foundation of trust" and seeks "partnerships rooted in transparency, power awareness, and mutual accountability."
-Organizations should be prepared to engage in authentic, long-term partnership rather than transactional grant relationships.
+Organisations should be prepared to engage in authentic, long-term partnership rather than transactional grant relationships.

 Evidence of impact and scale: Grants target work "where there is capacity to drive measurable change and opportunity to scale solutions."
 Demonstrate both your ability to achieve results and potential for broader impact.